ambassify/tinymce-variable/README.md

 ```

 ## Options
 These settings affect the execution of the `variables` plugin.
-The settings described here will affect the visual appearance and the working of `variables` plugin in the current editor instance.
+The settings described here will affect the visual appearance and the working of the `variables` plugin in the current editor instance.

 ### `variable_mapper`
-This option makes it possible to provide human readable variant of specific variables.
+This option makes it possible to provide a human readable variant of specific variables.
 If the variables plugin detects such a mapper it will use that value to display the variable in the editor.
 An example use case for this could be to localize variable names.

 ```
 tinymce.init({
     selector: "textarea",
     plugins: "variables",
     variable_mapper: {
-        account_id: 'Account ID'
+        account_id: "Account ID",
+        email: "E-mail address"
     }
 });
 ```